 - Applicants must have grades of "C" or better in the following undergraduate courses and corresponding labs: 8 semester hours of study in each Biology (I and II), Chemistry (I and II), Organic Chemistry (I and II), and Physics (I and II).

-- All applicants for the master's degree are required to submit two (2) letters of recommendation that can be from any of the following individuals: professor (science or non-science), advisor, present or former employer, or a healthcare professional you have shadowed.
-We will accept a health committee letter as meeting both recommendation requirements if it is signed by two or more individuals.
+- All applicants for the master's degree are required to submit one (1) letter of recommendation that can be from any of the following individuals: professor (science or non-science), advisor, present or former employer, or a healthcare professional you have shadowed.
+We will accept a health committee letter as well.

 - A personal statement describing future goals.